sjmcculloch/smblogv2/content/posts/2021-09-01-dragonlance-chaos-war-reading-order/index.md

 The **Chaos War** (also known as the second cataclysm) was a series of books in the Dragonlance series.
 The god Chaos has been freed and has sought to bring an end to all of Ansalon.

 The following is a recommended reading order.
-Before reading any of these novels, you should familiar with the core chronicles mentioned in the [Dragonlance Reading Order](/dragonlance-reading-order).
+Before reading any of these novels, you should be familiar with the core chronicles mentioned in the [Dragonlance Reading Order](/dragonlance-reading-order).

 > ⭐ means recommended reading.